helloprasanna/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/S3-Glacier/README.md

 - Lifecycle management
 - Versioning
 - Encryption
-- Secure data using Access Control Lists bucket policies
+- Secure data using Access Control Lists and bucket policies
+- Object-based storage only (files)
+- Not suitable to install an operating system

 ### Storage Tiers

 - **S3 (Normal)**
-	- 99.99% availability, 99.(11 9’s )
+	- 99.99% availability and 99.(11 9’s ) durability
 	- durable, reliable - stored redundantly across multiple devices in multiple facilities and is designed to sustain the loss of 2 facilities concurrently

 - **S3 IA (Infrequent Access)**
 	- Used for data that is accessed less frequently but requires rapid access when needed
 	- Lower fee than S3 but, are charged a retrieval fee

+- **S3 One Zone - IA (Infrequent Access)**
+	- Lower cost option of less frequently acessed and dont require multiple AZ data resilience.
+	- Lower fee than S3 but, are charged a retrieval fee

 - **S3 Reduces Redundancy Storage (RRS)**
+	- Is this same as one zone IA?
 	- Designed to provide 99.99% durability and 99.99% availability of objects over a given year.

 - **Glacier (Separate product from S3)**